Human trafficking in Bulgaria

+Bulgaria ratified the 2000 UN TIP Protocol in December 2001.

-Bulgaria is a source and, to a lesser extent, a transit and destination country for women and children who are subjected to trafficking in persons, specifically forced prostitution and men, women, and children subjected to conditions of forced labor.
-Bulgarian women and children are subjected to forced prostitution within the country, particularly in resort areas and border towns, as well as in the Netherlands, Belgium, France, Austria, Germany, the Czech Republic, Finland, Portugal, Greece, Italy, Spain, Poland, Switzerland, Turkey, Cyprus, and North Macedonia.
-Ethnic Roma women and children account for approximately 80 percent of Bulgarian trafficking victims.
-Bulgarian men, women, and children are subjected to conditions of forced labor in Greece, Italy, Spain, and the United Kingdom.
-Some Bulgarian children are forced into street begging and petty theft within Bulgaria and also in Greece and the United Kingdom.
+In 2010 Bulgaria was a source and, to a lesser extent, a transit and destination country for women and children who are subjected to trafficking in persons, specifically forced prostitution and men, women, and children subjected to conditions of forced labor.
+Bulgarian women and children were subjected to forced prostitution within the country, particularly in resort areas and border towns, as well as in the Netherlands, Belgium, France, Austria, Germany, the Czech Republic, Finland, Portugal, Greece, Italy, Spain, Poland, Switzerland, Turkey, Cyprus, and North Macedonia.
+Bulgaria women and children of Roma descent were the most vulnerable to trafficking, especially as it related to sex trafficking and early childhood marriage.

+Bulgarian men, women, and children were subjected to conditions of forced labor in Greece, Italy, Spain, and the United Kingdom.
+Some Bulgarian children were forced into street begging and petty theft within Bulgaria and also in Greece and the United Kingdom.

-The Government of Bulgaria does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
-In 2009, Bulgaria amended Section 159 of its criminal code and increased the minimum penalty for trafficking offenses from one year’s imprisonment to two years’ imprisonment.
+In 2010 the Government of Bulgaria did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so.
+In 2009, Bulgaria amended Section 159 of its criminal code and increased the minimum penalty for trafficking offenses from one year's imprisonment to two years’ imprisonment.
 The government investigated trafficking-related complicity among officials at various levels of government, although efforts to prosecute complicit officials remained limited.
 While Bulgaria continued its overall efforts to assist and protect most victims of trafficking, two victims identified during the year were punished for crimes committed as a direct result of trafficking.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2 Watchlist" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country on the "Tier 2 Watchlist" in 2017.